Follicular Conjunctivitis (Pink Eye): Causes, Symptoms, and Treatment

 immediately if you touch someone’s infected area and then touch your own eyes.

-Will Follicular Conjunctivitis go away on its own?
+Will follicular conjunctivitis go away on its own?

-Typically, Follicular Conjunctivitis goes
+Typically, follicular conjunctivitis goes

 three to four weeks.

-Do I need to Quarantine with Follicular Conjunctivitis?
+Do I need to quarantine with follicular conjunctivitis?

 Typically, you don’t need to quarantine

-with Follicular Conjunctivitis.
+with follicular conjunctivitis.
 But it may help you to prevent spreading.
 You

 need to practice good hygiene, such as not sharing towels or clothes with others